top of page

 Folly

-This body of work includes two installations, Trouble in Utopia and Fearful Symmetry, and a series of paintings titled Pearl.
+This body of work is comprised of two installations and a series of seven paintings.
 The sound of a lone blackbird accompanied the exhibition at Kunstnernes Hus, Oslo (2008).
+In its own meandering way it is aspects of consciousness and making sense that is the focus of "Folly".

 A folly is a building that to a great extent functions as ornament.
 The best follies are wonderfully mad and eccentric constructions.
 As monuments to affluence and excess they seem to represent both function and dysfunction in society.

-As a source for this project I investigated the ideas, language, and narratives of ‘The Fold’, a concept connected to baroque art, architecture and philosophy.
+As a source for this project I investigated the ideas, language, and narratives of "The Fold", a concept connected to baroque art, architecture and metaphysics that poetically imagines the world in terms of infinite folds of movement, time and space.
+Leibniz, the baroque philosopher and polymath, viewed the world as "a body of infinite folds that weave through compressed time and space".

-The installation Fearful Symmetry is comprised of ten paintings and a constellation of five linear floor structures (Small Walls Gold).
-Each of the ten silver paintings contain an organic symmetrical figure that originate from large paint blots.
-The gold painted wooden components that are stacked unfixed directly on the floor suggest boundary lines.
-They define new spaces, creating a different and temporary order in the space.
-During the exhibition the Small Walls get interrupted, disturbed by unsuspecting visitors.
+Fearful Symmetry is comprised of ten paintings and a constellation of five low, floor-based wood structures that create and suggest a different order and movement through the space.
+The silver coloured paintings originate from large paint blots that echo and enlarge the making and images of ink blots.
+During the exhibition the loose components of the precisely stacked two deep by two wide Small Walls get disturbed by unsuspecting visitors.
 Some people react by carefully rebuilding, others move swiftly on and away.

-The symmetrical images of the seven Pearl paintings are derived from large paint blots.
-The making of paint blots requires actions of folding and unfolding to create unexpected images.
-The blots are random shapes, open, vacant images that await responses of association and reference.
+The symmetrical images of the Pearl paintings are also derived from large paint blots.
+They suggest and refer to the history and imagery of Rorschach ink blots.
+The making of the paint blots requires actions of folding and unfolding to create unexpected images.
+The blots emerge as random shapes, open and vacant images that await responses of association and reference.
 A pearl begins as a response to an irritant.

 Pure and Promiscuous